Sleep Hygiene

 Mindfulness techniques can assist with relaxation and can be delivered by apps such as Headspace or Calm

 If sleep onset is delayed, then avoid ‘trying’ to sleep.
-A more productive course of action is to find a relaxing and distracting activity, such as reading, and wait for the urge to sleep to naturally return.
+A more productive course of action is to find a relaxing and distracting activity, such as reading, and wait for the urge to sleep to return naturally.

 The sleeping environment